matijsbrs/agent_essentials/README.md

 - Console.Notice()   A message received or transmitted eg. operational info

 The output level can be dynamically changed.
 See the code for examples

+Wrapper functions:
+- Timer() (@timer)  This wrapper function allows for easy timing of the function call duration.

 ### Agents